Zion Springs wedding ceremony white lantern with green foliage on rustic barrel white pergola

-The most common hidden costs you might experience prior to your wedding and on the day are listed below, with current prices quotes by The Wedding Report.
+Here are some common hidden costs you might face, with current prices from The Wedding Report.

 You have carefully and thoughtfully chosen your announcement cards and invitation, but believe it or not, some vendors do not include the envelope in your wedding announcements, so make sure you check for that.

 Postage is a sneaky one and can really rack up costs, especially if you send announcements and invitations internationally.
-Postage for each mailing costs $0.48, which equates to $96.00 per 200 guests.
+Postage to mail a letter costs 68¢, which equates to $136 for 200 guests.

 There is such a thing, and it might be worth purchasing, especially if you are investing a large sum of money in your wedding.
 Think of all those folks who never anticipated Covid shutdowns and how much money they simply lost.